 The form of the wall is not parametrically constrained but is defined by the division of the courtyard edge.
-Wall usually exists on the edge of each courtyard, but in many cases, some parts of the courtyard edge are occupied by buildings, and no wall is needed.
+Wall usually exists on the edge of each courtyard, but in many cases, some parts of the courtyard edge are occupied by buildings so no wall is needed.
 The wall's form can vary in detail, and in our cases, for convenience, we assume it is in a cuboid.
 The thickness of the wall is usually between 11 and 16 cuns and the height between 70-120 cuns.
-For convenience, we set them as constant values, 1.1 cun and 90 cuns, in our algorithm.
+For convenience, our algorithm set them as constant values, 11 and 90 cuns respectively.